Nefertari: Tomb 66 in the Valley of the Queens

 The tomb of Nefertari, QV66 is one of the largest in the Valley of the Queens.
 It is 520 square meters, and covered with pictures of Nefertari.
 Her husband, the pharaoh, is not represented in any of the pictures.
+This was due to religious considerations: in the Valley of the Queens, none of the royal tombs of the queens contain any male members of the royal family.
+In order for the queens to exercise supreme authority within their tombs, the pharaoh had to be absent.
+In fact, the presence of a pharaoh in a queen's tomb was regarded as a strict taboo.
+However, a queen could indeed appear in a pharaoh's tomb.
+Nefertari appears in the tomb of Ramesses II; she is the only queen depicted in his tomb, and the only queen of the entire Eighteenth and Nineteenth Dynasties to appear in her husband's tomb.
+Other queens could at most appear in the tombs of their sons.

 Nefertari can be seen wearing Greek silver earrings with a labrys design in one of the portraits.
 These would have been sent to her as a gift for diplomatic reasons.
 The tomb was robbed in antiquity.
 In 1904 it was rediscovered and excavated by Ernesto Schiaparelli.
-Several items from the tomb, including parts of gold bracelets, shabti figures and a small piece of an earring or pendant are now in the Boston Museum of Fine Arts.
+Several items from the tomb that were overlooked by the tomb robbers, including parts of gold bracelets, shabti figures and a small piece of an earring or pendant are now in the Boston Museum of Fine Arts.
 Additional shabti figures are in the Egyptian Museum in Cairo.

-It was reported that a pair of mummified legs found in QV66 and now at the Museo Egizio of Turin may indeed be Nefertari's based on the bone structure and the age of the person, which fits the profile of Nefertari.
+The pair of mummified legs found by Schiaparelli in QV66 and now at the Museo Egizio of Turin were identified as, most probably, the knees of Nefertari based on the bone structure and the age of the person, which fits the profile of the queen.